daigo0927/biggan-tensorflow/README.md

 ```

 ## Other dataset?
-You can try to train on the other dataset by impherit the base dataset class in `datasets.py`.
+You can try to train on the other dataset by imherit the `Base` dataset class in `datasets.py`.

 ## Acknowledgments
 - Official TensorFlow documents: https://www.tensorflow.org/beta